Max. Leverage

 FBS Account Types

-FBS offers 3 account types to traders in South Africa with different features.
-You can request an Islamic Account if you do not want to pay swap fees or open a demo account on FBS to practice trading with virtual money before putting your real money.
+FBS offers one account type, the Standard Account, which combines the features of the previous 3 account types.
+You can request an Islamic Account or open a demo account on FBS to practice trading with virtual money before putting your real money.

-Here is an overview of the various account types on FBS.
+Here is an overview of the trading account conditions on FBS.

 This is the default account you get when you first sign up on FBS, it allows you to trade, forex pairs, forex exotics, indices, metals, energies and stocks. and you can also open a demo version of this account type for practice.

 You can convert any account type to an Islamic status except the ECN and Crypto Accounts.
-To activate the swap-free status for your account, send a message to the customer support team and supply the relevant documents required to approve your request.
+To activate swap free for your account you should send a request:

 If you keep a position open for more than 2 days, the broker may charge a fixed fee for the number of days the trade position remained open.